How to use translation tools with caution and skill

 Everyone with a smartphone has a translation tool in their pocket.
 If your staff are regularly faced with a language barrier they are probably using Google Translate already, whether head office has sanctioned it or not (especially if you have not trained them in the alternatives.)
 Often this is not appropriate.
 Every organisation which has clients from overseas needs a plan of action for overcoming language barriers, and translation tools may form one strand of this.
-Where organisations fail to provide clear guidance and training on how to overcome language barriers, staff can flounder.
+Where organisations fail to provide clear guidance and training on how to overcome language barriers, staff often overuse machine translation.

 Find out what is really happening

 Our anonymous diagnostic questionnaire will find out if, when and how your workforce use translation tools.
 Are you happy for your team to use machine translation in certain circumstances?
 Which circumstances?
 We help our clients write a company policy on this matter, and then use this training course to inform employees what the policy consists of.
 This advisory service is included in the cost of the training and is part of what makes your course bespoke.

 There are occasions when a failure to call in an interpreter or translator would amount to negligence.
 It is hard for staff to make a judgement call like this without guidance.
 Included in this course is a tool which staff can use to help them reach a decision on a case by case basis.
 We liaise with each client to tweak the tool for their needs.
 If you would like to view it, get in touch.

 Google Translate is the most widely used online translation tool.
 It has a number of features - is your team using them all?
 This course teaches attendees how to-